NSO-developer/nso-gitbook/administration/management/package-mgmt.md

 {% endhint %}

 In a System Install of NSO, management of pre-built packages is supported through a number of actions.
 This support is not available in a Local Install, since it is dependent on the directory structure created by the System Install.
 The supported workflow is to make the package available under `/opt/ncs/packages`, install or deinstall it with the `software packages` actions, and then activate the change with `packages reload` or, in a high-availability setup, `packages ha sync and-reload`.
 Please refer to the YANG submodule `$NCS_DIR/src/ncs/yang/tailf-ncs-software.yang` for the full details of the functionality described in this section.

+Both package reload actions support `optimistic` mode for in-service upgrade, which can be combined with `backup` to create an NSO backup before the upgrade starts.

 For the full production package upgrade procedure on System Install, including backup recommendations, single-node upgrades, and high-availability upgrades with `packages ha sync and-reload`, see [Package Upgrade](../installation-and-deployment/upgrade-nso.md#d5e7083).